ThalesGroup/TMR/README.md

 ## Licencing

-Chiesel project and associated binaries (RTL and bitstream) are released with a BSD licence.
+Chisel project and associated binaries (RTL and bitstream) are released with a BSD licence.
 Modifications in the ultrascale linux, u-boot, zephyrOS and openOCD are released under GPL licence.

 ## Running the demo straight away

 This README file helps you regenerate the full project.
 For that you will need
-- chiesel tools
+- chisel tools
 - Vivado licence for the Ultrascale+
 - riscv-tools
 - zephyr-sdk